A. The vision of the four chariots and their horses.

 Then I answered and said to the angel who talked with me, “What are these, my lord?”
 And the angel answered and said to me, “These are four spirits of heaven, who go out from their station before the Lord of all the earth.
 The one with the black horses is going to the north country, the white are going after them, and the dappled are going toward the south country.”
 Then the strong steeds went out, eager to go, that they might walk to and fro throughout the earth.
 And He said, “Go, walk to and fro throughout the earth.”
 So they walked to and fro throughout the earth.
 And He called to me, and spoke to me, saying, “See, those who go toward the north country have given rest to My Spirit in the north country.”

 a.
-Four spirits of heaven: This means that these four chariots are actually four angelic beings sent from God.
-This means that these may not be exactly the same as the four horsemen of Revelation 6, but that the idea of their mission and purpose is similar.
+Four spirits of heaven: This means that these four chariots were actually four angelic beings sent from God.
+Therefore these may not be exactly the same as the four horsemen of Revelation 6, but the idea of their mission and purpose is similar.

 i.
-John Calvin said that these angels are compared to horsemen on chariots because “these ride swiftly as it were through the whole world to execute what God commands them.”
-If Zechariah had the technology of today he might picture the angels in fast cars or fighter jets, showing how swiftly and powerfully they move across the earth to accomplish God’s purpose.
+John Calvin said that these angels are compared to horsemen on chariots because “These ride swiftly as it were through the whole world to execute what God commands them.”
+If Zechariah had reference to the technology of today, he might picture the angels in fast cars or fighter jets, showing how swiftly and powerfully they move across the earth to accomplish God’s purpose.

 b.
 To the north country: Two of the horses are focused on the north, where Babylon and Magog are.
-Nevertheless, each of the four extends to and fro throughout the earth.
+Nevertheless, each of the four also walks to and fro throughout the earth.

 c.
 Those who go toward the north country have given rest to My Spirit in the north country: God’s Spirit is only at rest when His enemies and the enemies of His people are judged.